Dirar ibn al-Azwar: Conquest of Iraq

 Sassanids launched counter-attack, on Khalid's instructions the Muslim withdrawing their position to lure the Sassanid advance.

 Dhiraar and Suwaid ibn Muqrin cavalry launching envelopment attack.

 Muslim cavalry and infantry complete the encirclement of the Persian army.

-In the year of 12 Hijr during the battle of Hira, Dhiraar and Ayas ibn Qubaisah were tasked to subdue the fortress of al-Qasr al-Abyad where he asked the fortress to surrender.
-However, the fortress garrison resisting and throwing the Rashidun soldiers under Dhiraar with "cylindrical ceramic rollers".
-Dhiraar in response ordering his soldiers to showering the fortress wall with arrows, and continued to storming the peoples outside the fortress, before they breach inside and captured the houses and monasteries inside al-Qasr al-Abyad.
+During the battle of Hira, Dhiraar and Ayas ibn Qubaisah were tasked to subdue the fortress of al-Qasr al-Abyad; Dhiraar asked the fortress to surrender.
+However, the fortress garrison resisted and attacked the Rashidun soldiers under Dhiraar with "cylindrical ceramic rollers".
+In response, Dhiraar ordered his soldiers to shower the fortress wall with arrows, and continued to storm the people outside the fortress.
+His forces eventually breached inside and captured the houses and monasteries inside al-Qasr al-Abyad.
 This caused the residents to immediately surrender to Dhiraar.

-Later, Dhiraar were recorded along with Dhiraar ibn al-Khattab, Al-Muthanna ibn Haritha, and Dhiraar ibn al-Muqarrin to be appointed as quarter commanders of Rashidun garrison in al-Sib.
-Dhiraar and the others mounted raids that penetrated into area that reached the bank of Tigris river.
+Later, Dhiraar was recorded along with Dhiraar ibn al-Khattab, Al-Muthanna ibn Haritha, and Dhiraar ibn al-Muqarrin as being appointed as quarter commanders of the Rashidun garrison in al-Sib.
+Dhiraar and the others mounted raids that penetrated into an area that reached the banks of the Tigris river.

 Conquest of Levant

 The Rashidun army left the capital Medina probably in the autumn of 633 or at the beginning of 634.
 They first engaged and defeated the Byzantines at Dathin on February 4; after that, Emperor Heraclius, then stationed in Emesa (now Homs, Syria), had reinforcements sent south to protect Caesarea Maritima.
 As a possible reaction, commander Khalid ibn al-Walid was ordered to aid Abu Ubayda ibn al-Jarrah in Syria.
-At sometime before the Siege of Emesa city, a Byzantine commander from Baalbek named Harbees collided with patrolling troops of Rashidun which led by Dhiraar, Amr ibn Ma'adi Yakrib, Abdul Rahman ibn Abi Bakr, Rabia ibn Amr, Malik Al-Ashtar.
-The forces of Harbees swiftly demolished by the Rashidun troops of Amr, which caused the city of Emesa captured in no time as there are no more adequate defense left.
-Dhiraar and Amr then continues by leading more than 5,000 cavalry troops joining Maysarah ibn Masruq to besiege Homs.
+Sometime before the Siege of Emesa, a Byzantine commander from Baalbek named Harbees collided with patrolling Rashidun troops which were led by Dhiraar, Amr ibn Ma'adi Yakrib, Abdul Rahman ibn Abi Bakr, Rabia ibn Amr, and Malik Al-Ashtar.
+The forces of Harbees were swiftly demolished by the Rashidun troops under Amr.
+Dhiraar and Amr then continued by leading more than 5,000 cavalry troops to join Maysarah ibn Masruq in besieging Homs.